-- 1. Lockers may be sniffed by sniffer dogs at any time. - 2.
-Vehicles parked on school property may be sniffed by sniffer dogs at any time. - 3.
-Classrooms and other common areas may be sniffed by sniffer dogs at any time students and staff are not present. - 4.
-If contraband of any kind is found, the student or staff member shall be subject to appropriate disciplinary action.
+- 1. Vehicles parked on school property may be sniffed by sniffer dogs at any time. - 2.
+Classrooms and other common areas may be sniffed by sniffer dogs at any time students and staff are not present.

+3. If contraband of any kind is found, the student or staff member shall be subject to appropriate disciplinary action.